-Bais, Negros Oriental – Where can you find native wooden houses built on stilts that looks like they’re floating on the shallow blue water?
+Bais, Negros Oriental – Where can you find native wooden houses built on stilts that look like they’re floating on the shallow blue water?
 Most travelers would probably say “Maldives”.
-Yeah right, because Maldives is famous for it and it’s damn expensive!
+Yeah right, because the Maldives is famous for it and it’s damn expensive!

 How to get to Manjuyod Sandbar?

-1.)
-Bring food.
 There is no food on the island but you will see some vendors on their small boats selling sea urchin, freshly caught fish, and coconuts.
-My friends and I brought packed lunch from the market and bought coconuts as dessert. 🙂
+My friends and I brought packed lunch from the market and bought coconuts for dessert. 🙂

 Yoga and Japanese guys